zhuowenzhao/boltz/docs/prediction.md

 The `modifications` field is an optional field that allows you to specify modified residues in the polymer (`protein`, `dna` or`rna`).
 The `position` field specifies the index (starting from 1) of the residue, and `ccd` is the CCD code of the modified residue.
 This field is currently only supported for CCD ligands.

 `constraints` is an optional field that allows you to specify additional information about the input structure.

-Currently, we support just `bond`.
-The `bond` constraint specifies a covalent bonds between two atoms (`atom1` and `atom2`).
+* The `bond` constraint specifies a covalent bonds between two atoms (`atom1` and `atom2`).
 It is currently only supported for CCD ligands and canonical residues, `CHAIN_ID` refers to the id of the residue set above, `RES_IDX` is the index (starting from 1) of the residue (1 for ligands), and `ATOM_NAME` is the standardized atom name (can be verified in CIF file of that component on the RCSB website).

+* The `pocket` constraint specifies the residues associated with a ligand, where `binder` refers to the chain associated with the ligand, and `contacts` is the list of chain and residue indices (counting from zero) associated with the pocket.

 As an example: